manuel-192/Antergos/Antergos-packages/README.md

-# Precompiled AUR packages for e.g. Antergos.
+# Collection of precompiled AUR and other packages.
 See also: https://github.com/manuel-192?tab=repositories

 ### UserManager